Otolaryngology (ENT) - Highly Specialized

-Clinical interests: Airway and Breathing Disorders, Tongue-tie, Snoring, Obstructive Sleep Apnea, Nasal Obstruction, Upper Airway Resistance Syndrome, Deviated Septum, Tonsil Hypertrophy, TMJ Pain, Teeth-grinding, Mouth Breathing, Frenuloplasty, Tonsillectomy, Septoplasty, Turbinate Reduction, Maxillary Expansion, Maxillary- Mandibular Advancement, Genioplasty, Facial and Airway Reconstruction Surgery, Hypoglossal Nerve Stimulation, Sinus Surgery.
+Clinical interests: Sleep and Breathing Disorders, Tongue-tie, Snoring, Obstructive Sleep Apnea, Nasal Obstruction, Upper Airway Resistance Syndrome, Inspiratory Flow Limitation, Sleep Endoscopy, Deviated Septum, Tonsil Hypertrophy, TMJ Pain, Teeth-grinding, Mouth Breathing, Frenuloplasty, Tonsillectomy, Septoplasty, Turbinate Reduction, Vivaer Nasal Valve Remodeling, Maxillary Skeletal Expansion, MMA Jaw Surgery.

 To wake up every day grateful for the air I breathe, for the life that has been given to me, for the challenges that make me stronger, and for the people that enrich my life and give it meaning.

 To slow down and appreciate the beauty in every moment.

 To always think positive, live life to its fullest, and to look for the best in everyone and everything.

 Realize that your attitude determines your altitude, and that you can do anything you set your mind to.

 University of California, Los Angeles

 Bachelor of Science (BS), Neuroscience (major); Spanish (minor)